How Many Keywords Should You Target?

 Search engines can now interpret and understand the context of a search query.
 They can look up synonyms to certain words and search for phrases that may use different words, but mean the same thing.

-How many keywords to use on one page
+How many keywords can you use on one page?

 To figure out how many keywords you should target on one page, start by asking yourself a question: What is the main subject of this page?